Ukelin

 The ukelin is a stringed musical instrument made popular in the United States in the 1920s.
-It is a bowed psaltery with zither strings, and its name derives from the ukulele (which was first made in Portugal but was popularized in Hawaii) and the violin.
-It lost popularity prior to the 1970s because the instrument was difficult to play and often returned to the manufacturer before it was completely paid for.
+It is a bowed psaltery with zither strings, and its name derives from the ukulele and the violin -- it superficially resembles a ukulele but is played with a bow like the violin.
+The ukelin lost popularity prior to the 1970s because the instrument was difficult to play and was often returned to the manufacturer before customers made all installment payments.

 History

 The history of the ukelin is hard to trace, since there were several instruments resembling the ukelin that were produced in the 1920s.
 Paul F. Richter filed the first known ukelin patent in December 1924; it was granted in April 1926.
 The Phonoharp Company, which merged with Oscar Schmidt, Inc. the same year, began producing ukelins in 1926.
 However, an instrument greatly resembling the ukelin had had its patent filed in 1923, a year before Richter filed his.
 Yet the patent, filed by John Large, was only granted after Richter's patent had already been given.
 Another similar instrument had a patent filed by Walter Schmidt in 1925.
 Because of these patents filed one after the other, it is unclear who invented the first ukelin.

 Violinist Henry Charles Marx was one of the first to sell what he called a violin-uke, among many other instruments he created to be manufactured by his company, Marxochime Colony.
 He was thought to be the first to manufacture the instrument but soon had his design copied by International Music Company, which sold it under the name ukelin.
 The Phonoharp Company sold Richter's design before merging with Oscar Schmidt in 1926.
 Marxochime and Oscar Schmidt International, Inc. sold their instruments door-to-door through traveling salesmen, often to poor rural families.
 The salesmen would purchase the instruments from the company and then sell them at an inflated price, often on a payment plan.
 These prices increased as the economy grew stronger after the Depression.
 The customers were sometimes told that they were buying the instrument at a reduced price compared to a music store, but there is no evidence that they were sold in music stores.
 The instruments were usually sold for $35-$40.